bet-lab/enex_analysis_engine/docs/examples.rst

 Examples
 ========

-This page provides comprehensive usage examples for all components in the en-system-ex-analysis package.
+This page provides comprehensive usage examples for all components in the Energy-Exergy Analysis Engine package.

 Electric Boiler
 ---------------